 There’s a continual in-and-out between external and internal here– the external events cause internal changes, which allow her to grow in a way that makes it more likely she’ll resolve the external conflict.
 So one thing you’ll want to identify is what you think your protagonist’s journey is towards– how he needs to grow and change.
 If you write inspirational fiction, you are probably already doing this, because you believe in the power of spiritual and emotional change.

-What's Story DNA?
+What's Story Journey?
 It's the basis of the story, the fundamental elements that determine everything else.
-But each Story DNA, like our own DNA, is a unique combination of elements.
+But each Story Journey is a unique path through the elements of plot, character, and theme.

 In my articles, my newsletters, and my coaching, I help you discover the uniqueness of your own story-- and develop it through your characters and plot.